How to use Chinese Medicine in your yoga practice

 One of the clearest ways Chinese Medicine and yoga are similar is that they both recognize the existence of an energetic life force.
 Whether you call it prana or Qi, both systems point to the existence of an energy that pervades everything, including bodily tissues.

 Through movement, the meridians are compressed, squeezed, opened, or lengthened.
 This awakens the meridians and frees energy to circulate.
 With this in mind, one can see how different yoga postures will affect different meridians.
-Check out theses posts for more information on the meridians:
+Check out these posts for more information on the meridians:

 Acupressure Points

-In both Chinese Medicine and Ayurveda/yoga there are points located along the meridians.
-In Ayurveda, these are called marma points and in Chinese Medicine they’re called acupressure or acupoints.
+In both Chinese Medicine and Ayurveda/yoga, there are points located along the meridians.
+In Ayurveda, these are called marma points, and in Chinese Medicine, they’re called acupressure or acupoints.

 Learn more about a few acupressure points to use here.